adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 }
 ```

+### Image conversion

-OpenCV frames are in BGR format.
-We will need to convert it to RGBA in order to write the webcam image to the screen.
+A `cv::Mat` object has image data in BGR format.
+We will need to convert it to RGBA when writing to screen image.

 ```cpp
 class BGR